EtchUK/Etch.OrchardCore.UserProfiles/README.md

 ### Subscription Access Profile Groups

 When enabled this feature will extend the subscriptions module to manage access to content items based on grouping subscription.

+### Subscription Groups

+When enabled this feature will extend the subscriptions module to allow assign subscription to subscription group.
+This will then allow to add the groups to the user profile and limit the access to the content type by subscription group.